4 July 1931

 His saxophone compositions are used by the Associated Board of Music for educational purposes and examinations.

-He is currently music editor for Crescendo & Jazz Music Magazine.
+He was music editor for Crescendo & Jazz Music Magazine.

 When Gil Evans in a magazine interview was asked who his favourite contemporary writer was, he quoted Duncan Lamont.